meganhessel/eds223_extreme_weather_impacts_TX/README.md

 .....

-ACKNOWLEDGMENETS: I would like to thank Dr. Annie Adams and Ale Vidal Meza for helping in the creation and development of this project.
+ACKNOWLEDGEMENTS: I would like to thank Dr. Annie Adams and Ale Vidal Meza for helping in the creation and development of this project.